 I remember these things well, but I don’t remember an emphasis on prophecies about current events – not back then.
 Of course, people like Hal Lindsey tried to connect biblical prophecies to current events and the “end times”, but I don’t remember prophecies about political things.

 I have to admit, though, that I can see how the focus then may have changed.
 The New Apostolic movement emphasized spiritual warfare over satanic forces in the world, and people engaged in worship and prayer specifically to counter those forces “in the spiritual realm”.
-At the same time, there was an understanding that America was a Christian nation and that we should be involved in taking America back from those spiritual forces that were waging war against it.
+There was an understanding that America was a Christian nation and that we should be involved in taking America back from those spiritual forces that were waging war against it.

 I can see how that might evolve from the spiritual warfare of prayer and worship to political involvement and, eventually, to something like storming the Capitol Building.
 I don’t think Posner is completely wrong about the connection.
 She says,